 - implement simple systems, saving time & money with easy to follow money tips

 - start paying off debt, build emergency savings & security

-With the level of consumer debt being higher than it has been in the UK, I thought a post to help with becoming debt free would be useful.
-The average household has nearly £13,000 in debts, not including a mortgage.
+With the level of consumer debt in the UK, I thought a post to help with becoming debt free would be useful.
+As at September 2018, the average household has nearly £16,000 in debts, not including a mortgage.
 While many people may feel that they can service these debts at present, it is a worry for the future.

 Another worry is the interest rates.
-They have been the lowest they have been in years and they have stayed that way for a while.
-However, there is economic turmoil and turbulence around the corner with the worldwide political situation, being very uncertain.
+They have been the lowest they have been in years, and have been that way for a while.
+However, there is economic turmoil and turbulence around the corner with the worldwide political situation.
 Inflation is also having an impact on the money we have available to spend, with living costs rising and no wage rises.
 What happens if the interest rates do go up?
 What happens when the cost of living increases?
 Will you still be able to pay your mortgage and service your debts then?
 This handy calculator will let you see what a difference an increase in the interest rate could make to your debts.

 If you feel that you are struggling with debt, then you might find my Practical Guide to Becoming Debt-free useful.